LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

   </div>
 </div>

-Unfortunately making an optimised version of this is beyond me.
+Making an optimised version of this is beyond the scope of this post.
 But what we can do is extend `batched_mul` by reshaping 4D $m\times n \times p \times q$ arrays into 3D $m\times n \times pq$ arrays:
 {%highlight julia %}
 import NNlib.batched_mul